-The Compensation Committee has considered the results of the most recent shareholder advisory vote on executive compensation required by Section 14A of the Securities Exchange Act of 1934, as amended (the "Exchange Act") in determining the Company's compensation policies and decisions.
-In this regard, at the Company's 2022 annual meeting, the shareholders voted on a non-binding resolution to approve the compensation awarded by the Company to the Company's named executive officers ("say-on-pay") as described in the Compensation Discussion & Analysis ("CD&A"), tabular disclosures, and other narrative executive compensation disclosures in the Proxy Statement for the 2022 annual meeting.
-At the 2022 annual meeting, approximately 94.9% of the votes on the say-on-pay proposal were voted in favor of the proposal.
-Based upon these results, the Compensation Committee has concluded that the Company's shareholders generally support the principal elements of the compensation program adopted by the Compensation Committee.
-The Committee has relied in part on that conclusion in continuing the principal elements of the compensation program in fiscal year 2022.
+The Compensation Committee has considered the results of the most recent stockholder advisory vote on executive compensation required by Section 14A of the Securities Exchange Act of 1934, as amended (the "Exchange Act") in determining the Company's compensation policies and decisions.
+In this regard, at the Company's 2023 annual meeting, the stockholders voted on a non-binding resolution to approve the compensation awarded by the Company to the Company's named executive officers ("say-on-pay") as described in the Compensation Discussion & Analysis ("CD&A"), tabular disclosures, and other narrative executive compensation disclosures in the Proxy Statement for the 2023 annual meeting.
+At the 2023 annual meeting, approximately 95.2% of the votes on the say-on-pay proposal were voted in favor of the proposal.
+Based upon these results, the Compensation Committee has concluded that the Company's stockholders generally support the principal elements of the compensation program adopted by the Compensation Committee.
+The Committee has relied in part on that conclusion in continuing the principal elements of the compensation program in fiscal year 2023.

-At the 2017 annual meeting, the shareholders voted on a non-binding resolution to determine whether the advisory shareholder vote on say-on-pay should occur every one, two or three years ("say-on-frequency").
-Approximately 59% of the votes on the say-on-frequency proposal voted in favor of a vote every year.
+At a special meeting held in August 2023, the stockholders voted on a non-binding resolution to determine whether the advisory stockholder vote on say-on-pay should occur every one, two or three years ("say-on-frequency").
+Approximately 94% of the votes on the say-onfrequency proposal voted in favor of a vote every year.
 Based upon the results of the say-on-frequency vote, the Board has determined to hold the say-on-pay vote annually.